a man sitting on the couch

 Illness anxiety disorder (IAD)

-Illness anxiety disorder is an excessive worry about developing a serious medical condition with mild or no physical symptoms at all, which causes intense anxiety, persisting for more than six months, and can shift from one illness to another.
+Illness anxiety disorder is an excessive worry about developing a serious medical condition.
+This occurs even with mild or no physical symptoms.
+It causes intense anxiety that persists for more than six months.
+The concern can shift from one illness to another.

-In simple terms, it is when a person constantly worries about having or developing a serious illness, even when there are no physical symptoms at all, or has mild physical symptoms in some cases.
+In simple terms, it is when a person constantly worries about having or developing a serious illness.
+This happens even when there are no physical symptoms.
+In some cases, there may be mild physical symptoms.
 It is not about faking symptoms but more of a deep, overwhelming fear that something is seriously wrong.
 The anxiety is more about “what could happen.”

 Somatic symptom disorder

 Somatic symptom disorder is related to IAD but different.
-It involves real physical symptoms such as pain or dizziness, which causes intense worry, stress, or disruption of daily life, even medical cause is unclear.
+It involves real physical symptoms such as pain or dizziness.
+These symptoms cause intense worry and stress.
+They can disrupt daily life, even when a medical cause is unclear.

-The symptoms are not imagined; rather, they’re real and really felt in the body, only that the interpretation and fear around them become overwhelming.
+The symptoms are not imagined.
+Rather, they’re real and truly felt in the body.
+Only the interpretation and fear around them become overwhelming.
 The anxiety is about “what is happening.”

 What causes health anxiety?
 Who is prone?